 - Clearing the Air of Aerosol (Fallow Time)

-As per new guideline the operatory must be left empty (with the door closed) to permit the clearance and/or settling of aerosols.
+According to the new guidelines, the operatory must be left empty (with the door closed) to permit the clearance and/or settling of aerosols.
 The length of time that the operatory must be left empty (the fallow time) is determined by the air changes per hour (ACH).
 The aim is to achieve 99.9% removal of airborne contaminants.

 - Contact competent HVAC Professional for evaluation to your existing ventilation system.